eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 # 4/18/2022 Elizabeth -- Back to UART

-The radio issue is pretty much an unsolvable problem at this point ... we will wait for the oscillators to come in and then try again.
+The radio issue is pretty much an unsolvable problem at this point ...
+I will wait for the oscillators to come in and then try again.
 In the mean time, decided to take another look at the UART peripherals (GPS and RFID).
 RFID antenna also came in today, so hopefully I can use that.

 New approach -- try and get GPS uart working on the dev board.
 Hopefully this will prevent issues with the debugger from derailing my progress for hours again.